streamnative/pulsar_weekly/.github/ISSUE_TEMPLATE/community-weekly-update.md

 This section is used for collecting the updates about Pulsar ecosystem, for example, Pulsar tools, integrations, and resources.
 Twitter is a great channel for collecting these updates.

-If you found a new tool or integration, feel free to add it to [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) repo.
+If you find a new tool or integration, feel free to add it to [awesome-pulsar](https://github.com/streamnative/awesome-pulsar) repo.

 ### Event/News